Sh4dowking/ForceItem/README.md

 ### 🎁 Using Perks
 1. **Access Perks**: Click the diamond "Perks" button in `/startgame` GUI
 2. **Toggle Perks**: Click any perk to enable/disable (multiple perks allowed)
-3. **Visual Feedback**: Green checkmark shows active perks
+3. **Visual Feedback**: Green checkmark shows active perks, red dye to cancel
+4. **Save Changes**: Use lime dye to save perk selections, red dye to discard
+5. **Audio Feedback**: UI button clicks for all perk interactions
-4. **Game Integration**: Perks automatically activate when game starts
+6. **Game Integration**: Perks automatically activate when game starts
-5. **Smart Duration**: Saturation perk lasts exactly as long as your game duration
+7. **Smart Duration**: All perks last exactly as long as your game duration
+8. **Backpack Access**: Right-click the backpack item to open your personal inventory

 ## 🛠️ Developer Information